elf4j/elf4j-api/README.md

             assertEquals(logger.getName(), debug.getName());
             assertEquals(Level.DEBUG, debug.getLevel());
             if (debug.isEnabled()) {
-                debug.log("a {} guarded by a {}, so {} is created {} DEBUG level is {}",
+                debug.log("a {} message guarded by a {}, so that no {} is created unless DEBUG level is {}", "long and expensive-to-construct",
-                        "long message",
                         "level check",
-                        "no message object",
+                        "message object",
-                        "unless",
-                        "enabled by the configuration of the logging provider");
+                        "enabled by system-wide configuration of the logging provider");
             }
-            debug.log(() -> "alternative to the level guard, using a supplier function should achieve the same goal, pending quality of the logging provider");
+            debug.log(() -> "alternative to the level guard, using a Supplier<?> function like this should achieve the same goal of avoid unnecessary message creation, pending quality of the logging provider");
         }

         @Test